mxskylar/american-shavian-transliterator/README.md

 1. The correct version of node installed.
 The easiest way to do that is to use [nvm](https://github.com/nvm-sh/nvm).
 Run `nvm use`.
 2. Dependencies installed.
 Run `make dependencies`.
+3. Git hooks setup to ensure that [artifacts built for browsers](#build-for-browser) are committed.
+Run `git config core.hooksPath ".githooks"`.

 ## Build for Browser